tlanettepollard/ToDoApp-TLP/codenotes.md

 Happy Saturday!
 I spent some time on another activity yesterday.
 I am back to this today.
 My goal is to add more to my TodoList component for the DND.
 I tried doing the DND feature with not luck.
 I think it's because of how my components are structured.
 I've tried DND.
 I still got the error about the Draggable id requiring an integer index prop.

+### 03/25/2022

+Hi, I'm back again.
+I was working on another project.
+So, the last time I was here, I tried to do Draggable N Droppable.
+It didn't work for me yet.
+I may abandon that part of the project and make another todo list with that feature.
+4:15pm- I decided to abandon the DND on this project.
+I will probably do another one with the DND later.

 ---

 Code holder